 Tile is a really popular option for many pool owners to install in and around your pool.
 It can be a good option for the shell of the pool, as an accent on the walls, or around the deck.
-Any way you look at it, I’ll walk through all the main benefits of putting tile in your pool, some watch outs, design inspiration, and some tips for installing tile in your pool.
+Any way you look at it, I’ll walk through all the main benefits of putting tile in your pool, some watch-outs, design inspiration, and some tips for installing tile in your swimming pool.
 Ready?
 Let’s get started.

-This is completely in the eyes of the beholder, but for some prospective pool owners, the shine and vibrant color of tile can be a more attractive option.
+This is entirely in the eyes of the beholder, but for some prospective pool owners, the shine and vibrant color of the tile can be a more attractive option.
 There are a lot of color combinations, sizes, and configurations you can choose from for a unique design (more on that below).
 For others who want more of a rugged or matte look, tile may not be the best option.

 Easier to Clean

 Tile is typically easier to clean than exposed pool plaster, which can be a plus for some pool owners.
 It is a lot easier to wipe away dirt, grime, mold, and any pink slime or other bacteria that may accumulate in the pool.
 Although, if that happens, you may want to look at your pool maintenance routine.
 Read my article on how to clean pool tile for more tips.

 Tiles are widely regarded as one of the more durable options for pool finishes.
 Even if a few tiles chip or break, you only have to replace that section of the pool finish, vs. resurfacing the whole pool, which you’ll need to do with aggregate or plaster every ten years or so.
 Granted, your tile will become pretty outdated every ten years, but from a repairs standpoint, it can be less of a headache in some situations.

 The main potential downside with a tile finish is cost.
 If you go the route of ceramic tiles, they can be an affordable option for lining the walls or stairs of your pool.
 However, glass pool tile will be more expensive and likely cost more than a plaster or aggregate pool finish.

 Types of Pool Tile